WYDE Civic Engagement Accountability Hubs

 Youth Inclusion in Democracy & Decision Making

-To address democratic challenges and promote youth participation in public affairs, the European Partnership for Democracy (EPD) is leading the European Union-funded project “WYDE Youth (Women and Youth in Democracy)”.
+To address democratic challenges and promote youth participation in public affairs, the European Partnership for Democracy (EPD) is leading the European Union-funded initiative “WYDE Civic Engagement”.

-As members of the EPD, the Kofi Annan Foundation, jointly with the Westminster Foundation for Democracy (WFD) and the Oslo Center, are implementing the third pillar of this project, “Accountability Hubs,” which aims to improve the inclusion of young people in democracy and decision-making.
+As members of the EPD, the Kofi Annan Foundation, jointly with the Westminster Foundation for Democracy (WFD) and the Oslo Center, are implementing part of the WYDE Civic Engagement initiative, called “Accountability Hubs,” to improve the inclusion of young people in democracy and decision-making.

 Given the renewed appeal of authoritarianism in many countries, including in Sub-Saharan Africa, and the importance of positive role models for young people, the Accountability Hubs project aims to identify and support young leaders to work together and come up with innovative solutions to bring more accountability to democratic governance.

-Over the project period of 2022-2026, 40 young leaders experienced in working on accountability and youth empowerment in Sub-Saharan Africa will be selected through an open and competitive process.
+Over the project period of 2022-2026, a total of 40 young leaders experienced in working on accountability and youth empowerment in Sub-Saharan Africa will be selected through an open and competitive process.
+20 young leaders will be selected in 2023, and 20 will be selected in 2024.

 The young leaders are brought together in ‘Accountability Hubs’ – in French and in English – and will undergo a comprehensive training and mentoring programme, consisting of both online and in-person activities.